ApiLogicServer/Docs/docs/Install-Eval.md

 * Customize your projects in standard IDEs such as VSCode or PyCharm

-* Declare multi-table derivation and constraint logic using spreadsheet-like rules
+* Declare multi-table derivations and constraint logic using spreadsheet-like rules

     * :trophy: 40X more concise than code
     * Extend with Python